Make Free VOIP Calls from iPhone with FaceTime Audio

 You can also initiate a FaceTime Audio call directly from the FaceTime app itself, though the dedicated app prefers video, so just be sure to tap on the phone icon rather than the video camera icon to start a voice conversation.
 Starting a FaceTime Audio call from FaceTime app is how you would do so on an iPad, as well.

 FaceTime Audio is really best used on wi-fi networks or unlimited data connections with LTE or 4G, though it will also work on bandwidth capped data plans.
 If you do use the feature over cellular data and don’t have unlimited bandwidth, pay attention to how long the conversation lasts and how much data you are using with the VOIP call, as the facetime audio connection stream will use a sizable amount of bandwidth and you may find yourself chewing through a standard data plan rather quickly.
 Just remember to keep an eye on data use, and whenever possible, switch to a wi-fi network to offload the data transfer to wi-fi and away from a cellular connection.

 If you’re trying to use FaceTime and run into activation errors, it’s usually a quick fix.

-FaceTime Audio can be used to make voice calls directly between iPhones, iPads, iPod touches, and Macs running OS X Mavericks.
+FaceTime Audio can be used to make voice calls directly between iPhones, iPads, iPod touches, and Macs running Mac OS X Mavericks or newer.
 Third party apps like Skype and Google Voice also offer VOIP and audio calling features across platforms, but while both are great services, each of those require downloading and using a third party service, which may give FaceTime Audio the edge for most iOS users.